Principle

 This is the « classic » method.

-If the letter triggers a deadline, it must be sent by airmail unless (R92.3 PCT):
+If the letter is time-sensitive, it must be sent by airmail unless (R92.3 PCT):

 • no airmail service is available.